aokit-mcmaster/lab1-group8/plan.md

 IDEA: We fill out this table so that each stateflow generally matches the others

+Note*: Make each separate state have a different led colour turn on as an output, just so its easier to identify the states we're in when testing on the physical board.

 Stateflow | Inputs | Condition(s) | Outputs
 --------- | ------ | -------| -------
 AOO | enable, parameters |  | ?